 - Weta created 1,000 feathers for the two flying eagles

 - The longest of the feathers measure 2.6 yards or 2.4 metres

 - Each bird has a wingspan of 15 metres or 16 yards

 - The whole installation weighs nearly 2 tonnes

 - Each bird is situated in the Main Terminal, suspended by 8 cables.

 As many of our regular Twitter followers will know, Wellington and the North Island suffered a major quake of 6.3 on Monday the 20th of January at 4 p.m.
-It was a shallow quake and aftershocks are expected although we didn’t feel any.
+It was a shallow quake and aftershocks are expected although we didn’t feel any up until now.
 Mostly, it means things fell of shelves and walls have cracks in – nothing horrible!
 However………

-The quake was strong enough to bring down one of the birds as the dramatic pictures below show!
+The quake was strong enough to bring down one of the birds as these dramatic pictures show!
 Thankfully no-one was hurt by the falling feathers and claws but it must have been close!!